 I was proud to have been elected as a co-opted Governor at Sharp Lane Primary School, having seen at first hand the effort, care and dedication that all the staff put in to making sure my daughter received the best well rounded education possible, helping her to grow with high expectations and achieve aspirational targets.
-Within my role as a Governor I am the designated Governor for Child Protection and Safeguarding.
+Within my role as a Governor I am the designated Governor for Health and Safety.

 I believe that, with the skills I have learnt in the work place, I can help and support the safety and wellbeing of the children and their learning environment.
 From my experience of being a governor and visiting school, I believe that primary education should be engaging and memorable for all children and based on their first-hand experiences.
 We, as governors, should be challenging the Senior Leadership Teams to ensure that the children receive high quality teaching throughout the curriculum and develop as independent learners.

 I am delighted to offer a parent’s perspective in the governance of Sharp Lane Primary School, having lived in South Leeds all my life.
-I have two children, both of them now at Sharp Lane and is now at High school and my youngest is in Key Stage 1.
+I have two children, one of them has moved on from Sharp Lane and is now at High school and my youngest is in Key Stage 1.

 My professional career in Project Management gives me the skills to , understand and interrogate performance to ensure Sharp Lane Primary is managing its resources and budgets well, to best meet the needs of our children.